-Customers may "renew down" from a higher-level Visual Studio standard subscription to a lower-level subscription- effectively trading one license for another.
+Customers purchasing through Volume Licensing channels may "renew down" from a higher-level Visual Studio standard subscription to a lower-level subscription - effectively trading one license for another.
 In doing so, the customer forfeits all rights associated with the old Visual Studio subscription and must immediately discontinue using any products that were available as part of that subscription but that are not available under the new subscription.